slinusc/accelerator_RAG/README.md

-# Agentic RAG System for the accelerator at PSI
+# Agentic RAG System for accelerator operations at PSI

 An intelligent Retrieval-Augmented Generation (RAG) system designed for accelerator commissioning data, integrating ELOG operational logs with a comprehensive knowledge graph of machine specifications, procedures, and guidelines.